 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates we will replace it with a hotel of equal value and quality level.
 We will give you exact accommodation details upon booking confirmation.

 Breakfast is always included.
-Dinner, a packed lunch and a bottle of mineral water are included on Days 2-6.
+Dinner is included on Days 2-6.
 In Antalya, there are multiple restaurants and taverns where you can sample the incredible local cuisine.

 Difficulty & terrain

 This holiday is suitable for walkers of average fitness.
 Some days include longer walks of a moderate grade.
 The total walking distance is 54 km, with an average of 11 km per walking day.
 Total elevation gain is up to 1700 m (read more about difficulty grades).
 The terrain is varying from steep rocky footpaths to cobbled paths.
 Routes are well signposted in most parts.
 We strongly advise you to follow only marked trails and never shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.